seyfeb/recipe-import-mapping-pipeline/README.md

 - The actual value `5 tomatoes`
 - Some way to address the second ingredient

-The latter can be realized by using an array of single addresses like `['ingrdients', 1]` in this case.
+The latter can be realized by using an array of single addresses like `['ingredients', 1]` in this case.
 Nevertheless, this information needs to be carried over the individual visit steps.

 ```mermaid